Kelly Dean, Clinical Intern

 What You Can Expect

-Together, we explore patterns, emotions, and meaning—sometimes connecting current stress to earlier experiences.
+Together, we explore patterns, emotions, and meaning, sometimes connecting current stress to earlier experiences.
 I may offer reflections, ask clarifying questions, and introduce tools that support insight and emotional regulation.
-I’m a blend of structured and open-ended: enough structure to help you feel contained and supported, with room for curiosity and what naturally wants to emerge.
-In the first session, we’ll focus on what’s bringing you in, your goals, and your context—moving at a pace that feels supportive, not rushed or overwhelming.
-You don’t need to have the “right” words” or a clear plan – we can figure that out together.
+My approach is a blend of structure and openness: enough structure to help you feel supported and contained, with space for curiosity and what naturally wants to emerge.
+In the first session, we will focus on what is bringing you in, your goals, and your broader context, moving at a pace that feels supportive rather than rushed or

 We Might Be a Good Fit If You Often Feel…